SpiderOak/flow-irc-gateway/README.md

 ## Features

 - On startup, the gateway starts the `flowappglue` REST server to interact with the Flow service.
-- Upon an IRC client connection, Organizations + Channels + Messages are loaded from Flow and shown to the IRC client.
+- Upon an IRC client connection, Teams + Channels + Messages are loaded from Flow and shown to the IRC client.
 The user can then use the IRC client just like on any IRC network.
-- Organizations and channels are listed in the MOTD (Message Of The Day).
+- Teams and channels are listed in the MOTD (Message Of The Day).
 - The IRC nickname is defined by the gateway upon registration and cannot be changed.
 - Channels and Direct Conversation the user becomes a member of, show up automatically on the IRC client.
 - Direct Conversations can be started from the IRC client (see "IRC Clients Configuration and Commands" section below).